ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

-# Linux ecosystem dashboard — conversational search PoC
+# Linux ecosystem dashboard — conversational package search

 Implements Pareena's agreed first-feature scope: discover packages already in the Linux dashboard using natural-language queries, grounded in the Arm